MadhavendraSinghShaktawat/Pizza_Ordering_System_With_Database/README.md

 # Pizza_Ordering_System_With_Database
-Pizza Ordering System with "Python and MySql" with login and create account system
+Pizza Ordering System with "Python" with login and create account system